Author: Dallas Shewmaker

 Internal-Frame Packs.
 Most packs sold today are internals - but that doesn't necessarily make that style the best choice for you.
 Internals appear narrow and tall on your back, with their framework inside the pack, behind the shoulder harness.
 An internal frame pack is ideally suited for trips where balance is critical or where narrow spaces will be encountered.
 Internal frame packs' backbone rests closely to your back, bringing the packs' center of gravity closer to you.
 This makes internals a good choice for people who carry loads while doing activities that require unrestricted arm movement, such as skiing, climbing or hiking rough trails.
 Rock hopping across a creek is often easier with an internal, for instance.

 External-Frame Packs.
-Externals are the traditional load workhorses, designed to carry large loads for long distances.
+Externals are the traditional load workhorses, designed to carry large loads for long distances, which is why they are popular for military and hunting uses.
 Externals connect the bag to a rigid outside frame usually made of metal tubing, the design of which is intended to be supported mostly by the wearer's hips.
 More weight can thus be carried more comfortably while allowing the wearer to walk erect.
 External frames allow for increased ventilation to your back, keeping you cooler while backpacking.
 And, externals usually feature several main and side compartments, allowing greater organization of carried gear than comparably sized internals.
 Externals are usually priced lower than internals of comparable size, but the truth is, not many brands make them anymore.

 There are some disadvantages to externals.
 Though not as bad as some would suggest, there can be a balancing problem with a heavy external if you are hiking in an area requiring nimble shifting around, such as on rough trails, creek crossings and skiing, for example.
-The lack of flexibility in the frame can cause problems in transporting ' as in airline baggage or in your trunk.
+The lack of flexibility in the frame can cause problems in transporting - as in airline baggage or in your trunk.
 And some hikers think the internals simply look better, which is probably not a very good reason to go that route.
+Most externals will be heavier.

 Other Pack Features to Consider

 Adjustable fit.
-Good packs should be adjustable for torso length, feature load lifters and levelers, and accommodate different hip widths and angles.
+Good packs should be adjustable for torso length; feature load lifters and levelers; and accommodate different hip widths and angles.
 Each make and model will fit differently and in different degrees of comfort, so try on several with a weighted load before making a final decision.
-Note that some ultralight packs get that way by having little torso adjustment.
+Note that some ultralight packs get that way by having little torso adjustment or padding.

 Compression straps.
 Particularly in larger packs, look for straps on the sides and top that will allow you to compress the pack material down around smaller loads.
 This keeps gear from shifting and helps keep the load balanced while on your back.